 The fuel system on your Pursuit boat has one fuel tank and is equipped with a manual "ON/OFF" fuel valve.
 Refer to the Schematics section.
-The fuel valve and tank fittings are accessed through deck plates on the cockpit deck surface.
+The fuel valve and tank fittings are accessed through deck plates under the mechanical space hatch on the DC265.
 The valve is off when the handle is perpendicular to the fuel flow.